-Bull of the Woods Trail is a 6.2 mile out and back trail located near Estacada, OR that offers scenic views and is rated as difficult.
-The trail is primarily used for hiking and is accessible from June until October.
+Bull of the Woods Trail is a 7.3 mile moderately trafficked out and back trail located near Estacada, OR that features beautiful wild flowers and is rated as difficult.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from June until October.

 Directions from Estacada: Travel south on Hwy.
 224 for 25.6 miles (approximately .50 mile past Ripplebrook Guard Station) and turn right onto Rd.
 46. On Road 46 travel 3.5 miles south and turn right onto Rd.
 63. On Road 63 travel 5.7 miles and turn right onto Road 6340.
 On Road 6340 travel 7.8 miles and you will come to a fork in the road (6340 and 6341).
 Stay to the left (which is still 6340) and follow it for approximately 1.5 miles until you come to the trailhead parking area at the end of the road.
 The trail takes off to the right of the road.